JLSteenwyk/ClipKIT/docs/change_log/index.rst

 Major changes to ClipKIT are summarized here.

+**2.4.0**
+Added a new function called ends_only, which removes sites that would be trimmed for a given mode, but only at the ends of the alignment.
+For example, if the sites that should be trimmed include [0, 1, 2, 4, 5, 6, 14, 15, 16] for smart-gap mode and an alignment of
+length 16, adding the ends_only mode will result in [0, 1, 2, 14, 15, 16]
+being the sites that will be trimmed.
+Specify this argument with -eo, \-\-ends_only.

 **2.2.3**
 Fixed gap character handling.
 The help message was incongruent with what was happening underneath the hood.